drvitek/claude_code_autoignore/README.md

 ## the future??

 - Support for negation patterns would be nice.
-- Better pattern conversion; I'm sure there are weird edge cases this code messes up.
+- Better pattern conversion; I'm sure there are weird edge cases this tool currently messes up.
 - Global `.gitignore` handling.
+- I have no idea how Macs (or Claude Code on WSL) work and if anything here will break.
-- Git hooks for automatic updates on `.gitignore` changes?
+- Git hooks for automatic updates on `.gitignore` changes.

 PRs welcome!
+Email me (code @ domain on my profile) if you're interested in becoming a maintainer.

 ## License